 Why Is the Shape of a Living Room Important?

-The shape of your living room plays a significant role in how you design its layout.
-A square room, for example, offers symmetry and balance, making it easier to create harmonious arrangements.
-A long, narrow room requires creative furniture placement to encourage flow and avoid a “corridor” effect.
+The shape of your living room plays a significant part in how you will design its layout.
+A square room provides symmetry and a sense of balance.
+This makes it very easy to create harmonious arrangements.
+In a long, narrow room, good furniture placement is essential to foster a sense of flow and prevent a “corridor” effect.

 Here’s how shape influences layout: